Code4Maine/dot-problems/README.md

   4. Infer the zipcode + date
   5. Dispatch the form data to the Maine DoT
   6. Marvel at how much easier that was

+Thankfully, Maine DoT doesn't worry about cross-site scripting attacks, so I was able to hijack their form and post to it from my HTML page.